BurdetteLamar/minitest_log/README.md

 ## About This README

-This README page is kept "green."
+This README page is kept "green" because in addition to the tests, there's a rake task that:

-Its [50 example scripts](markdown/readme) are re-run frequently, and the page is re-assembled from the source scripts and their output.
+- Executes the [50 example scripts](markdown/readme), capturing their output.
+- Uses file inclusion to assemble this ```README.md``` file.

+Shameless plug:  GitHub flavored markdown does not support file inclusion, but my Ruby gem [markdown_helper](https://rubygems.org/gems/markdown_helper) does.
+It's a  [GitHub project](https://github.com/BurdetteLamar/markdown_helper#markdown-helper), too.